-- Make clear the context for learning and relate this to pupils' prior knowledge and experience where possible. - Model the processes and techniques to be used.
-Talk about what you are doing and why. - Use visual clues and pictures to help make the meaning clear. - Make the introduction interactive so that it encourages questioning and discussion. - Build in opportunities for pupils to have oral language modelled and to rehearse what they will say before they are expected to respond to the whole class. - Build in brief 'thinking time': it allows pupils learning EAL to reflect on the question before answering.
+- Make clear the context for learning and relate this to pupils' prior knowledge and experience where possible.
+Some pupils may have come from areas of the world whose art you are studying, and may be willing to share their knowledge with the rest of the class. - Use visual clues to help make the meaning clear. - Make the introduction interactive so that it encourages questioning and discussion. - Build in opportunities for pupils to have oral language modelled and to rehearse what they will say before they are expected to respond to the whole class. - Build in brief 'thinking time': it allows pupils learning EAL to reflect on the question before answering.
 The 'Questioning' module of the Key Stage 3 Strategy foundation subjects training materials includes some helpful guidance.